floew2/floew2/README.md

 ### 🔬 Featured Projects & Experience

 Here are some highlights of my work.
-I recommend pinning repositories related to these projects.

 #### 1. Deep Learning for Satellite Object Detection
 As a GIS & Remote Sensing Specialist at the German Federal Agency for Cartography and Geodesy, I **developed and programmed end-to-end deep learning workflows for object detection** in optical satellite images.